intelligence38000/android-docs/src/pages/navigation/overview/map-matching.md

 ## Navigation UI SDK

-When using `MapboxMapMatching` with the Navigation UI SDK's `NavigationView`, you need to make a few changes to your setup to ensure re-routes are successful.
+When using `MapboxMapMatching` with the Navigation UI SDK's `NavigationView`, you need to make a few changes to your setup to make sure re-routes are successful.
 A `RouteListener` must be added to your `NavigationViewOptions` and you must return `false` in the `allowRerouteFrom` callback.
-This will ensure that the `NavigationView` does not make a Directions API request.
+This will make sure that the `NavigationView` does not make a Directions API request.
 Instead, it will wait for the new `DirectionsRoute` provided by your map matching response.

 {{
 <CodeLanguageToggle id="nav-map-matching-nav-view" />